How To Get From Rome To Sardinia

 How much do flights from Rome to Sardinia cost?

-Flights are often scheduled at very uncomfortable times, forcing you to wake up in the middle of the night to make your way to the airport; or landing very late in Sardinia.
+Ryanair flights are often scheduled at very uncomfortable times, forcing you to wake up in the middle of the night to make your way to the airport; or landing very late in Sardinia.

-It may actually be more convenient to fly from Fiumicino with main carrier ITA Airways.
 In any case, book well ahead of your travel date to have a bit more availability and cheaper prices.

 Ferry to Cagliari

-Rome to Sardinia ferry
+Ferry from Rome to Sardinia

 Rome’s harbor town, Civitavecchia, serves four of the six Sardinian touristic harbors.
 The routes, despite being more frequent during the summer, are operated year round to guarantee a constant exchange between the island and the Peninsula.